mosaicml/composer/examples/segmentation/README.md

 # Semantic Segmentation Example

-This example illustrates how to train a semantic segmentation model in composer
+This example illustrates how to train a semantic segmentation model in composer.

+Please ensure [Composer](https://github.com/mosaicml/composer) is installed with `pip install mosaicml`.
+Additionally, our models are pulled from [MMsegmentation](https://github.com/open-mmlab/mmsegmentation), so follow the [MMcv install instructions](https://mmcv.readthedocs.io/en/latest/get_started/installation.html) (which is dependent on your CUDA and PyTorch versions), then install MMsegmentation with `pip install mmsegmentation`.

 ## DeepLabv3+ on ADE20k

-The `train_deeplabv3_ade20k.py` script trains a DeepLabv3+ model with either a ResNet-50 or ResNet-101 on the ADE20k semantic segmentation benchmark.

-Before running the script, ADE20k semantic segmentation benchmark must be downloaded from [here](http://data.csail.mit.edu/places/ADEchallenge/ADEChallengeData2016.zip), then unzip.
-The path to the dataset will be used as the first argument to the script.
+The `train_deeplabv3_ade20k.py` script trains a DeepLabv3+ model with either a ResNet-50 or ResNet-101 backbone on the ADE20k semantic segmentation benchmark.
+To download ADE20k locally (~1 GB), specify the `--download` option when running the script, then the dataset will be downloaded to the path specified in the first argument.

+We designed the script to be hackable, so try our recipes on your own models and datsets!
 ### Example configurations

 <!--pytest.mark.skip-->